Intermodalics/pickit-docs/docs/first-steps/installation/components.rst

    poses and the robot pose.
--  **Left**\ : The Pickit processor **can be connected** via a network cable to the company network in order to receive remove service from a Pickit engineer over the internet.
-Alternatively, it can be connected to the internet with the Pickit 3G USB dongle.
+-  **Left**\ : The Pickit processor **can be connected** via a network cable to the company network in order to receive remove service from a Pickit engineer over the Internet.
+Alternatively, it can be connected to the Internet with the Pickit 3G USB dongle.